 Thank you for your kind introduction.

-I would like to begin by acknowledging the Gadigal people of the Eora Nation, who are the traditional owners of the lands on which we are meeting tonight.
+I would like to begin by acknowledging the Turrbal People, the traditional owners of the lands on which we are meeting today.

 My role as the Human Rights Commissioner

 As you may have noticed, in February I was formally appointed the Human Rights Commissioner at the Australian Human Rights Commission (the Commission).

 There are eight Commissioners at the Australian Human Rights Commission, including the President, as well as six other Commissioners that focus on Age, Sex, Race, Disability Discrimination, as well as the Aboriginal and Torres Strait Islander Social Justice Commissioner, the Children’s Commissioner, as well as myself.

 The role of Human Rights Commissioner differs too many of these portfolios that give specific focus through relevant pieces of Federal legislation.